metashot/prok-quality/README.md

 A genome can be classified as **medium-quality draft** when its completeness is
 >=50% and the contamination is <10%.

-#### Note
-This workflow **is not intended** for classify "finished" SAGs or MAGs.
-The "finished" category is reserved for genomes that can be assembled with extensive manual review and editing.

 ### Dereplication
 For each cluster, the genome with the higher score is selected as